 African leaders, donors, and the private sector need to invest in African agriculture, and African leaders in particular need to adopt sound agricultural and rural development policies to realize the sector’s potential.
 The obstacles to African agriculture growth are well understood.
 They include poor infrastructure, limited fertilizer use, lack of access to extension services and markets, weak utilization of technology and inputs, and poor land security.

 We are at a critical moment for African agriculture.
-African governments have recently made historic commitments to improve the sector, and donors have the opportunity to support these commitments.
+African governments have recently made historic commitments to improve the sector, and both African governments and donors have recently renewed these commitments at the African Union (AU) Summit in Malabo, Equatorial Guinea.
+Now countries must transform those promises into concrete financing and policy reforms, particularly through improving their CAADP plans.
 Progress over the past decade is undeniable.
 Where political will, domestic investment, increased aid and effective plans have been combined, we see impressive results demonstrating the poverty-reducing potential of agriculture.
 Countries such as Ghana, Ethiopia and Burkina Faso have experienced rapid agricultural growth; in some cases outpacing growth in other sectors.
 Yet many other countries are lagging in commitment, resources and results.

 With renewed commitment from African leaders to revitalize agriculture, and in the run-up to the 2015 Sustainable Development Goals, momentum is building to create continent-wide political focus.
 2014 was the African Union’s Year of Agriculture in Africa and 2015 represents a new opportunity with the Year of Women’s Empowerment.
 This presents a once-in-a-decade opportunity for African leadership, backed by donors, to truly transform African agriculture and deliver on its poverty-reducing potential.